glic3rinu/passlib/docs/lib/passlib.hash.bigcrypt.rst

 =======================================================================
-:class:`passlib.hash.bigcrypt` - BigCrypt, a des-crypt variant
+:class:`passlib.hash.bigcrypt` - BigCrypt
 =======================================================================

 .. currentmodule:: passlib.hash

 This class implements BigCrypt (a modified version of des-crypt) commonly found on HP-UX, Digital Unix, and OSF/1.
-It's main advancement over :class:`~passlib.hash.des_crypt` is that it uses all the characters of a password, not just the first 8.
+The main difference with :class:`~passlib.hash.des_crypt` is that bigcrypt uses all the characters of a password, not just the first 8, and has a variable length hash string.

 .. warning::